 Meet Elliot Mwebaze a Telecom Engineering graduate, who has made charging phones that much easier by lessening their dependence on electricity.
-Over a period of 9 months he developed a device that enables phones to charge using a bicycle dynamo.
-A dynamo is that device that enables bicycles to produce light.
+Over a period of 9 months, he developed a device that enables phones to charge using a bicycle dynamo.
+A dynamo is a device that enables bicycles to produce light.
 His innovation converts that rotating energy from the bike into electrical energy which is more suitable to charge the mobile phones within 120 minutes.

 When he is not working for Galooli Uganda, he spends his time looking for opportunities through which he can improve his innovation and make it accessible for all bicycle riders.
-This technology is ideally based for the rural population of Uganda who use bicycles more often as a mode of transport.
+This technology is ideally based for the rural population of Uganda who uses bicycles more often as a mode of transport.
 Rather than travelling miles to charge a phone in the nearest town centre, their phones can charge on their journey to other meaningful work.